 “I am a widow’s son outlawed and my orders must be obeyed.”

 Pursued by police, Kelly and his gang, dressed in three self-made suits of metal armour and their bushranger careers ended in a final deadly confrontation with the police at Glenrowan, Victoria in 1880.
 All were killed except Kelly, who was wounded and captured.

 The capture a critically wounded Ned Kelly wearing his armour

 Despite thousands of supporters attending rallies and signing a petition for his reprieve, Kelly was convicted and sentenced to death by hanging.
 Kelly was hung at the Old Melbourne Gaol and his last words are famously reported to have been:

 “such is life”.

-After Kelly’s execution, some officials wanted to destroy the armour so that it could not be a focus point of further confrontations and to not influence impressionable minds of future generations.
+After Kelly’s execution, some officials wanted to destroy the armour so that it could not be a focal point of further confrontations and to not influence impressionable minds of future generations.
 Others argued that Kelly’s armour should be exhibited as part of a police museum.
-In the end, none of the three self-made suits of metal armour made by the Kelly Gang were destroyed.
+In the end, none of the three self-made suits of metal armour made by the Kelly Gang was destroyed.
 Unfortunately, the individual pieces of the three amour suits became confused and split across different collections and owners.
 After research on the providence of the pieces and agreed exchanges between divided collections, this suit is now the most complete state of Kelly’s armour since the siege.
 The other suits worn by Dan Kelly, his brother, and Steve Hart are on display at the Old Melbourne Gaol and the Victoria Police Museum.

 Kelly’s armour, Kelly’s Snider Enfield 0,577 calibre Rifle and Kelly’s boot worn at the Siege.